 <windows drive>: my windows drive is “D:” 465 GB.

 <EFI Drive>: my EFI drive is “G:” 200 MB.

 III.
 Using Windows 10 USB Installer (All Data Loss)

 In this case you will be required to first backup all the data as you cannot convert Windows OS to GPT without losing data.
 You can do this backup in a different hard drive, USB drive as you wish.
 After backup proceed as follows:

 Step 1: Boot with Windows 10 USB installer

 Restart the computer and when the first screen pops up, press the key indicated on the screen (F12).
 It could be any of the Function keys depending on the PC you are using.
 From the menu that pops up, select the Windows 10 USB installer as the device to boot from.

-Step 2: Convert MBR to GPT during installation process
+Step 2: Convert MBR to GPT during installation process (All Data Loss)

 1. When the Windows setup appears press Shift and F10 keys simultaneously.
 This opens the command prompt.